sajishunnarah/python-nn-testing/cifar_exploration.md

 - 7 min 41 seconds for CPU
 - 5 min 45 seconds for MPS
 - 2 min X seconds for GPU on CoLab (didnt specify minutes)
+- 2 min flat for GPU on my PC